Abraham-Dev-India/RealTimeStockDataAnalytics/README.md

 4) Finally, a new Tuple is created in the format Tuple2<String, Double>, where String -> Symbol and Double -> maxprofit,  is created using the rdd.max function.
 The comparator function is held inside the class named TupleComparator

 ****************************************** Analysis 3 - Maximum Volume **************************************************************************
-i) The above mentioned steps are used to find the volume of each stock ii) A new RDD in the format - JavaPairRDD<String, Double>,where String -> Symbol and Double -> sum of all volumes, is created using reduceByKey transformation iii) A new Tuple is created in the format Tuple2<String, Double>, where String -> Symbol and Double -> maxvolume, is created using the rdd.max function.
+1) The above mentioned steps are used to find the volume of each stock
+2) A new RDD in the format - JavaPairRDD<String, Double>,where String -> Symbol and Double -> sum of all volumes, is created using reduceByKey transformation
+3) A new Tuple is created in the format Tuple2<String, Double>, where String -> Symbol and Double -> maxvolume, is created using the rdd.max function.
 The comparator function is held inside the class named TupleComparator

 COMMAND TO RUN SparkApplication.jar fat jar java -jar <full path of jar file> 52.55.237.11:9092 123 stockData